salilab/saliweb/doc/backend.rst

 ----------

 The :class:`WebService` class provides high-level backend functionality.
-It provides simple methods to process pending jobs (e.g.
+The most commonly-used method is :meth:`WebService.do_all_processing`, which simply runs in an endless loop, submitting new jobs to the cluster, collecting the results of finished jobs, and archiving old completed jobs.
-:meth:`WebService.process_completed_jobs`, which looks at all jobs currently running on the cluster and, for each one that has completed, processes the job and collects the results).
 It is rarely necessary to subclass.

 .. _jobstates: